 Mr Hicks, 79, from Michigan was a ship fitter on LST 507 which keeled over and sank in just six minutes.

 "I was blown into the water for ten hours, before a British destroyer picked me," he said.

 Mr Brubaker, 80, from Pennsylvania was a motor machinist on LST-511.
 His ship managed to escape the torpedoes, thanks to the evasion skills of its skipper.
 All three veterans helped lay wreaths at the memorial at Slapton on Sunday, and will make their first return to France to coincide with D-Day's 60th anniversary.

 The trio returned along with relatives of two other US servicemen involved in Exercise Tiger.
 They included trip organiser Laurie Bolton from California, whose uncle, Louis, a sergeant in the US Army's 607th Graves Registration Company, was killed on LST 531.
 His body was never recovered.
 Private Louis Seibel from the US 4th Infantry Division was represented by three family members.
 He died in February 2001.

-Visit www.jhluxton.co.uk for Transport, Industrial Heritage & Regional Photographs from the UK and beyond
+Visit www.jhluxton.com for Transport, Industrial Heritage & Regional Digital Photographs and Growing Online 35mm Archive

 Irish Sea Shipping - What's New July 2008Irish Sea Shipping - What's New August 2009